Course Sequence for The Physician Assistant Program

 This course introduces population epidemiology and decision-making theory, followed by an introduction to and application of the principles of evidence-based medicine to patient care.

-MPA 5263: Introduction to Clinical Medicine II (5 Credits)
+MPAS 649: Introduction to Clinical Medicine 2 (5 Credits)

 Designed to lay the foundation for patient care through a comprehensive understanding of illness.
 This 3-course series in the medical sciences and related technologies addresses care of the adult, adolescent and pediatric patient beginning with common acute self-limited illnesses and progressing to more complex, well-defined chronic disorders.